ardaatahan/django-ecommerce/README.md

 python manage.py migrate
 ```

-Or you can run this command to acceess the shell window.
+Or you can run this command to access the shell window.

 ```shell script
 python manage.py shell